kyma-project/istio/docs/user/troubleshooting/03-45-jobs-cant-finish.md

 When the `istio-proxy` container is a regular sidecar container, it runs independently of the application container.
 There is no mechanism that shuts down the `istio-proxy` sidecar when the main container completes its tasks.
 Consequently, the Pod is also running.

 ## Solution
 Check if your Pod or the Pod's template contains the annotation `sidecar.istio.io/nativeSidecar: "false"`.
-See the following example of a Job annotated with `sidecar.istio.io/nativeSidecar: "false"`:
+See the following example of an annotated Job:

 ```
 apiVersion: batch/v1